 these bevel-edged brushes are perfect for applying shadow to the eyebrows to define.
 With an ideal shape for defining the shape of the brows, the bristles should be stiff and natural.
 You can also use this sort of make-up brush for eyeliner

-to achieve a specific line of colour.
+and for eyeshadow to achieve a specific line of colour.

 > Make-up brushes for the complexion